20 tips for writing web surveys

 4. Ask general questions before specific questions.
 If you're going to ask a general question about something (such as overall satisfaction with your web site), ask the general question first before you ask about specific things (such as satisfaction with the monthly newsletter or the visual design of the home page).
 This is because if the respondent feels very strongly about the last item on the list of specifics it might have too great an influence on their response to the general question if that were to follow rather than precede.

 5. Use radio buttons and check boxes appropriately.
 For example, if respondents should pick just one option from a list, use radio buttons.
 Use checkboxes only when multiple choices are allowed.
-If you think this is obvious, see a real-world example (opens in a pop-up window) of this blooper from an organisation that should know better.
+If you think this is obvious, see a real-world example of this blooper from an organisation that should know better.

 6. Be careful if asking follow-up “why” questions.
 Occasionally you will want to know “why” a respondent has answered a question in a particular way, for example why they haven't bought from your site in the last six months.
 Although this type of question can give valuable information you need to be aware of how this question can also easily give you false or misleading information.
 A common blooper is to only ask “why” when someone responds negatively.
 If the respondent sees that they will have to explain their answer if they say no, then the respondent may be tempted to say “yes” for the wrong reason.